Carlos Brathwaite

 Carlos Ricardo Brathwaite (born 18 July 1988) is a cricketer from Barbados and a former captain of the West Indies Twenty20 International (T20I) team.
+He was a key member of the West Indies team that won the 2016 T20 World Cup, and his most notable innings was when he helped the team to win the 2016 ICC World Twenty20 Final with an innings of 34 not-out off 10 balls.
+Brathwaite hit the winning six to help the West Indies clinch their second T20 world title.

 International career

 Brathwaite made his T20I debut for the West Indies against Bangladesh on 11 October 2011.
 He made his One Day International debut seven days later in the same series.

 He made his Test debut for the West Indies in the Second Test against Australia at the Melbourne Cricket Ground on 26 December 2015.

 Needing 19 to win in the last over of the 2016 ICC World Twenty20 final against England, Brathwaite hit four consecutive sixes in the first four balls of the over to enable the West Indies to win their second World Twenty20 title.
 This was his debut World Cup.
 He was the first player for the West Indies to hit four consecutive sixes in a T20I match.

 In August 2016, Brathwaite was named the captain of the West Indies team for their Twenty20 International matches against India in Florida later that month.

 On 8 March 2018, during the 2018 Cricket World Cup Qualifier match against Papua New Guinea at the Old Hararians in Harare, Brathwaite took his first five-wicket haul in ODIs.

 In April 2019, he was named in the West Indies' squad for the 2019 Cricket World Cup.
 On 22 June 2019, in the match against New Zealand, Brathwaite scored his first century in ODIs.
 He was caught on the boundary for what would have been a match-winning six.